mui/material-ui/docs/src/pages/system/basics/basics.md

 ### API tradeoff

-In the previous versions, we supported the system properties as props on the `Box` component.
-However, the system is a superset of CSS (contains all CSS properties/selectors in addition to custom ones) and selectors cannot be efficiently mapped to props without potential conflicts.
-This is the main reason why, we decided to support all system properties under one prop - `sx`, which in addition allows developers to define other CSS definitions.
+In previous versions, the system properties were supported as props on the `Box` component.
+From v5, however, the system provides a superset of CSS (supports all CSS properties/selectors in addition to custom ones), and is available in all components,  and so selectors cannot be efficiently mapped to props without potential naming conflicts.
+Instead, all system properties are available under one prop `sx`.

 In order to support the system on all core components, having the system under one prop, allows avoiding collision with the props, that may already exist on the components, like `color`.